meteostat/meteostat-python/README.md

 The Meteostat Python library provides a simple API for accessing open weather and climate data.
 The historical observations and statistics are collected by [Meteostat](https://meteostat.net) from different public interfaces, most of which are governmental.

-Among the data sources are national weather services like the National Oceanic and Atmospheric Administration (NOAA) and Germany's national meteorological service (DWD).
+Among the data sources are national weather services like the National Oceanic and Atmospheric Administration (NOAA) and Germany's national weather service (DWD).

 Are you looking for a **hosted solution**?
 Try our [JSON API](https://rapidapi.com/meteostat/api/meteostat/).